abitravers1989/prime_numbers_application_FMP_TTest/README.md

 Node.js is used to run the application.
 The environment the application is ran in is the terminal (not the browser).

 Constructor-prototype Javascript design pattern was used.
-Each module has been separated into a its own file.
+Each module has been separated into its own file.
 This was done in an attempt to separate out concerns.
 Each constructor has it's own unique responsibility.

 Tested with Jasmine.
 I have used Jasmine for unit tests before and liked the amount of information it provides when I test is failing.